leefreemanxyz/hangman-ruby-starter/README.md

 and it will run the according spec files automatically when that happens.

 Once Guard is running, type <kbd>Enter</kbd> at any time to run all tests.

+## Homework

+You can spend the weekend on this as homework.
+Depending on your progress on Monday, you will either progress into the Real World Projects, or we may ask you to continue to work on it to practice more on your raw programming skills.